As counterintuitive as it sounds, yes, this is the time to do it.

 Real Estate Is Cheaper in the Winter

 Looking to buy your dream home while sticking to a budget?
 Winter is the best time of year to score the property of your choice at a bargain price.
-This is largely because the season is not a popular time for people to move, so as a result, sellers are far more motivated to reduce their prices and/or negotiate than they are in the summertime (when the weather is more agreeable and kids aren’t in school – aka when most people buy homes).
+This is largely because the season is not a popular time for people to move.
+As a result, sellers are far more motivated to reduce their prices and/or negotiate than in the summertime (when the weather is more agreeable and kids aren’t in school — aka when most people buy homes).

-Renters trying to find their next abode are in luck during the winter, too.
-Property managers are more likely to offer specials to get people into their open properties in an effort to reduce vacancies during a time when people are often staying put, and just like home buyers, renters face less competition in the wintertime.
+Renters trying to find their next abode are also in luck during the winter.
+Property managers are more likely to offer specials to get people into their available properties to reduce vacancies when people are often staying put.
+So, just like home buyers, renters face less competition in the wintertime.

 You Can Probably Afford to Hire Movers

-Of course, hiring movers is another expense on top of everything else (after all, no one said moving was cheap), but moving companies typically offer their services at a discounted rate during the wintertime because it’s their slow season.
+Of course, hiring movers is another expense on top of everything else (after all, no one said moving was cheap).
+Still, moving companies typically offer their services at a discounted rate during winter because it’s their slow season.
 Plus, since the movers’ schedules aren’t packed, you have a good chance of choosing the date and time that best meets your wants and needs.

 Start the New Year Off Right

 If you’re someone who loves a fresh start, moving in December could be right up your alley.
-You’ll have a brand new canvas to decorate, and it’s the perfect excuse to upgrade your current housewares.
+You’ll have a brand new canvas to decorate, which is the perfect excuse to upgrade your current housewares.